StuartCowley/louise-osborne-music-library/README.md

-Music Library
+# Music Library

 This is a Music Library application built as a project for the Command Shift Bootcamp.

 It allows the user to create, read, update and delete data on artists and albums.

-Technology:
+# Technology

-JavaScript, json, express, postgreSQL, mocha, test driven development.
+This project uses JavaScript, json, express, postgreSQL, mocha, test driven development.

+# Installation
 Set up instructions coming soon.

+# Usage
+Usage instructions coming soon.

+# Project Status

+Development still ongoing.